stacksgov/sips/sips/sip-015/sip-015-network-upgrade.md

 contracts are not affected -- they were published under Clarity 1 rules, and will continue to be usable as-is.

-The read-only contract calls in `pox` will continue to be available to contracts.
-However, it will no longer be possible to call public functions in `pox`.
-All future Stacking operations must be done through `pox-2`.
+As mentioned above, Stacking will no longer be possible in `pox`.
+Calls to Stacking operations in `pox` will fail.
+All future Stacking operations happen through the new `pox-2` contract.
+However, the read-only contract calls in `pox` will continue to be available for posterity.

+All Stacked STX in `pox` will automatically unlock when this SIP activates, even if they were locked for subsequent reward cycles.
+Users will have a chance to re-Stack their STX into the new `pox-2` contract in order to continue participating in PoX once the subsequent reward cycle begins.

 # Activation